Ugh, it’s time for yet another attempt at losing weight.

 2) Consider intermittent fasting.
-Fasting helps you keep your caloric intake under control by eliminating or narrowing your eating window – it simply means skipping a meal or occasionally doing 24-hour fasts.
+Fasting helps you reduce your calorie intake by limiting your daily eating window – it entails simply skipping meals or occasionally fasting for 24 hours.

 It affects men and women differently, but has tons of benefits and is backed by science.
 Read our Guide on Intermittent Fasting.
 I’ve been skipping breakfast since 2014!